MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex2_sensitive_information_types.md

 1. On the **Match results** page, review the matches, then select **Finish** to end the test.

-You have successfully tested the two custom sensitive information types and validated the search pattern recognizes the desired patterns.
+You've successfully tested the two custom sensitive information types and validated that the search patterns work as expected.